 About

-ODT-STD is supported by TÜBİTAK, and the first small-scale trial corpus will be accessible at the beginning of 2010.
-The full release of the corpus is planned for October 2010.
+STC was supported by TÜBİTAK through October 2008 to April 2010 under project no. 108K283, and later has been being analyzed with the support of METU project no. BAP-05-03-2011-001.
+The first small-scale trial corpus has accessible to researchers since 2010.
+A 400,000 running word new (2.0) version will be available toward the end of 2022.
 In the years to follow, we plan to increase the size of the corpus.
-In the project, sound/video recordings will be transcribed and tagged for various discourse features of spoken Turkish with EXMARaLDA.The transcriptions will be time-lined with the recordings for viewing and conducting searches.
+In the project, sound/video recordings are transcribed with EXMARaLDA.
+The transcriptions are time-lined with the recordings for viewing and conducting searches.

 1. Distribution